serenanubi/Dotfiles/README.md

 1. CtrlP: Super useful and easy file search
 2. NERDTree: A tree explorer plugin for navigating the filesystem
-3. Tagbar: displays tags in a window, ordered by scope
+3. Tagbar: Displays tags in a window, ordered by scope
 4. Easymotion: Vim motions on speed!
+5. Trailing-whitespace: Highlight trailing whitespace
+6. Vim-javascript: Javascript indentation and syntax support
-4. Solarized colorscheme
+7. Solarized colorscheme

 Zsh plugins
 -----------